Jacquelyn Evans, MD, FRCP(c), FAAP

-Jacquelyn Evans, MD, FRCP(c), FAAP, is Director of Quality and Patient Safety and Associate Division Chief in the Division of Neonatology at Children's Hospital of Philadelphia (CHOP).
+Jacquelyn Evans, MD, FRCP(c), FAAP, is Director of Quality and Patient Safety at Children's Hospital of Philadelphia (CHOP).
 Additionally, she is a clinical professor of pediatrics at the Perelman School of Medicine at the University of Pennsylvania.

 After receiving her medical degree at Dalhousie University in Halifax, Nova Scotia, Canada, Dr. Evans completed her pediatric residency training at Children's Hospital Medical Center in Cincinnati, Ohio and the University of Minnesota Hospitals in Minneapolis.